jangleboom/RTKRover/README.md

 ````

 If you are not using the web form of the RTKBaseManager, then you have to replace the dynamically read credentials with the constant ones (use the k prefixed values e. g: mountPoint --> kMountPoint) in the main.cpp.

+The mklittlefs file in the root dir you have to [get](https://github.com/earlephilhower/mklittlefs/releases) for for your OS.
+Or if you have Arduino IDE installed, you can borrow it from there.
+On macOS you can find it here: `~/Library/Arduino15/packages/esp32/tools/mklittlefs/3.0.0-gnu12-dc7f933/mklittlefs`.
+This project was created on macOS (silicon).